School Strengths and Priorities

 - Developing resilience: We have created an environment that communicates to children that they are valued.
 We develop resilience in our children, providing emotional safety and security through listening to children and developing strong relationships through our key group system.
 Our focus upon identity and diversity through our Rights Respecting School approach develops children’s understanding of our diverse community.

 - Outdoor learning: Our beautiful outdoor learning environment enables children to have contact with the natural world and experiences that are unique to outdoors, such as direct contact with the weather and the seasons.
 Learning is carefully planned for all areas of the curriculum and children are able to access outdoors throughout the day, offering opportunities for physical activity, freedom & movement.
-It is particularly important to children who have limited access to outdoor space and the large majority of children (89%) made rapid progress and 88% were working at a good level of physical development by the time they left our school in 2016-17.
+It is particularly important to children who have limited access to outdoor space and the large majority of children make rapid progress by the end of the Spring term and 82% were working at a good level of physical development.

 Every child takes part in Forest School each fortnight where they develop self-regulation; self-confidence; co-operation; communication; problem-solving skills; and an understanding of and respect for nature and the environment.